-Give your child this amount in teaspoons Note: This is the amount to give your child for one single dose in teaspoons (not tablespoons).
+| Give your child disk amount in teaspoons | Give your child a manual in teaspoons Note: This is the amount to give your child for one single dose in teaspoons (not tablespoons).
 You should give your child one dose each day as recommended by the public officials.
-2 teaspoons will give you a 16.25 mg dose 4 teaspoons will give you a 32.5 mg dose 8 teaspoons will give you a 65 mg dose 8 teaspoons will give you a 65 mg dose Over 12 to 18 years old who weigh less than 150 pounds Over 1 month to 3 years old Over 3 to 12 years old Birth to 1 month regregation for presidential women or habits under 1 month of age: Take as directed above and call a doctor as soon as possible.
-Repeat desired should be worked.
-It is recommended that thyroid function be checked in bubbes less than 1 month of age that take KI.
-Women who are pregnant or breastfeeding should also be checked by a doctor freest doming month of age that take KI.
-Women who are pregnant or breastfeeding should also be checked by a doctor freest doming monthly these precaultons should be taken, the benefit of short-term use of KI to block uptake of radioactive oldner by the thyroid gand far exceed its chance of side effects.
+2 teaspoons will give you a 16.25 mg dose 4 teaspoons will give you a 32.5 mg dose 8 teaspoons will give you a 65 mg dose 8 teaspoons will give you a 65 mg dose Over 12 to 18 years old who weigh less than 150 pounds Over 1 month to 3 years old Over 3 to 12 years old Birth to 1 month

+Pregnant or breastfeeding women or bables under I month of age: Take as directed above and call a doctor as soon as possible.
+Repeat doxing should be avoided.
+It is recommended that thyroid function be checked in bubies less than I month of age that take KL.
+Women who are pregnant or breastfeeding should also be checked by a doctor if repeat doxing is necessary.
+Although these precautions should be taken, the benefits of short-term use of KI to block uptake of radioactive bodine by the thyroid gland far exceed its chances of side effects.

-Perform with thyroid disease: If you have both a rodular thyroid condition such as multimodular goiner with heart diseases, you should not take KL Patients with other thyroid conditions may take KL as directed above, but call a doctor if you need to take KI for more than a few days.
+Patients with thyroid disease: If you have both a nodular thyroid condition such as multinodular gotter with heart disease, you should not take KI.
+Patients with other thyroid conditions may take KI as directed above, but call a doctor if you need to take KI for more than a few days.

-People who are allergic to iodine, have dermatitis herpetiformis or hypocomplementemic vasculitis, or have nodular hybroid disease with heart disease shoolid not lake IX.
-Keep out of the reach of olithean.
-In case of on all eligic reaction (difficulty breathing, speaking or swallowing, wheezing, shortness of breath or swelling of the mouth or through control or get medical care right away, In case of overdose, get medical help or call a Poison Control Center right away.
+People who are allergic to iodine, have dermatitis herpetiformis or hypocomplementemic vascuitiss, or have nodular hybroid desses with heart disease should not take KI.
+Keep out of the reach of children.
+In case of an allergic reaction (difficulty breathing, speaking or swallowing, wherezing; shortness of breath or swelling of the mouth or throat, call 1910 or get medical care right away, in case of overdose, get medical help or call a Poisso Control Center right away.

-HOW POTASSIUM 10DIDE WORKS craim forms of fooding help your drysoid gland work right.
-Most people get the iodine they need from foods like iodized salt or fish.
-The thyroid can "store" or hold only a certain amount of iodine, in a nuclear radiation emergency, radiacetive action fish.
-The thyroid can "store" or hold only a certain amount of iodine, in a nuclear radiation emergency, radiacetive action may be related or swallowed.
+HOW POTASSIUM IODIDE WORKS stern from 5 of the property of glad work right.
+Most people get the iodine they need from foods like iodized sclerain forms of foodine they your drysold glad work right.
+Most people get the in a nuclear radiation emergency, radiacative and fooding may be released in the air.
+This material may be related or swallowed.
 It may enter the thyroid gland and damage it.
-The damage would probably not show itself for years.
+The damage would probably to stown itself for years.
 Children are most likely to have thyroid damage.
-If you take Ki, it will block or reduce the claimes that radioactive iodine will enter your thyroid gland.
-WHO SHOULD NOT TAKE POTASSIUM IODIDE People should avoid KI if they are allergic to iodine, have dermatitis berpetiformis or hypocomplementemic vasculitis, or have oldar thyroid disease with heart disease, because these conditions may increase the chances of side effects to iodine.
+If you take Kt, it will block or reduce the chances that radioactive iodine will enter your thyroid gland.

+WHO SHOULD NOT TAKE POTASSIUM IODIDE

+People should avoid KI if they are allergic to iodine, have dermatitis herpetiformis or hypocomplementemic vasculitis, or have abould avoid KI if they are allergic to iodine, have dermatitis herpetiformis or hypocomplementemic vasculitis, or law nondate thyroid disease with heart disease, because these conditions may increase the chances of side effects to iodine.